theOehrly/Fast-F1/docs/index.rst

 For questions that may be of interest to the whole community, please use the Github `Discussions <https://github.com/theOehrly/Fast-F1/discussions>`_ section to ask for help.
+This includes general support questions.

 In case of questions that you prefer to discuss privately, feel free to contact me via email at oehrly@mailbox.org.
-Any requests to this address will be treated with confidentiality, if desired.
+Any requests to this address will be treated with confidentiality, if desired. **Do not use this email address for general support requests!
+Such requests will likely be ignored.**

 FastF1 has a `Code of Conduct <https://github.com/theOehrly/Fast-F1/blob/master/CODE_OF_CONDUCT.md>`_.
 Complaints about a perceived breach of this code of conduct should be sent to